This post may contain affiliate links. Please read my disclosure for more information.

 LinkedIn Learning for individual video-based courses and skills for business professionals.

-Don’t restrict yourself.
-Don’t let material possessions define who you’re attempting to be.
-Invest in yourself today for a better future.
+Don’t limit yourself, and don’t let material possessions define who you’re striving to become.
+Focus on investing in yourself today for a better future

 A single failure does not define you

-Everything in life has a balance.
-A battery requires two opposing elements, positive and negative, in order to function.
-The same holds true for successful people.
-Many of them have failed miserably before they could leave a legacy for future generations.
+Everything in life requires balance.
+Just like a battery needs both positive and negative charges to work, the same is true for successful people.
+Many of them have faced significant failures before they could build a legacy for future generations.

-Don’t be afraid to fail; it sucks, but life doesn’t end there.
-It’s critical to maintain a positive attitude and surround yourself with wonderful people from whom you can learn a thing or two.
+Don’t be afraid to fail.
+Yes, it sucks, but life doesn’t end there.
+What’s crucial is maintaining a positive attitude and surrounding yourself with great people who you can learn from

 No one will come to your aid

 This is something I had to learn the hard way.
-Growing up on the islands, it is common to see that anything you do can work for or against you, regardless of whether your parents are present or not.
-Because, in a community, your next-door neighbor has the same authority as your parents – not fully but you get the point.
-If you require assistance, they will provide it.
-If you do something bad, they will stand by you to some extent and let you know that you’ve done wrong.
+Growing up in the islands, it was common to see how anything you do can work for or against you, whether or not your parents are present.
+In a tight-knit community, your next-door neighbor has a level of authority similar to your parents—not entirely, but you get the idea.
+If you need help, they’re there.
+If you do something wrong, they’ll call you out on it and let you know.

-As I mentioned above, if you ever need help in the United States, there are plenty of support groups and government assistance programs available as long as you qualify.
-They can assist you with housing, medical needs, and financial assistance for the rest of your life.
-I’ve seen it numerous times.
+As I mentioned earlier, in the United States, there are many support groups and government assistance programs available if you qualify.
+These can help with housing, medical needs, and financial support for as long as you need it.
+I’ve seen it countless times.

-There is, however, a catch.
-If you become too comfortable, unwilling to give up some of your privileges when you could be more productive to your community, you will always be reliant on the system, which you do not want.
-These benefits are intended to help you survive rather than to help you grow.
+However, there’s a catch.
+If you become too comfortable and aren’t willing to give up some of those benefits when you could be contributing more to your community, you risk becoming permanently dependent on the system—which is something you don’t want.
+These programs are designed to help you survive, not necessarily help you grow.

-Get out of your comfort zone.
-Examine the possibility.
-What is your backup plan if these programs end today?
-Family, friends won’t be able to care for you or your family for long because we’re all dealing with our own problems and responsibilities.
+Get out of your comfort zone and explore new opportunities.
+What’s your backup plan if these programs were to end tomorrow?
+Family and friends can only support you for so long—we’re all dealing with our own struggles and responsibilities.

 Make the decision to save and invest.

-Now that you’ve arrived in one of the world’s greatest countries.
-If you’re young, make the most of the opportunities that come your way.
-Do not wait until you are physically unable to work or are forced to work past retirement age to take care of things that you could have taken care of if you had begun saving and investing earlier.
+Now that you’re in one of the greatest countries in the world, take full advantage of the opportunities around you, especially if you’re young.
+Don’t wait until you’re physically unable to work or find yourself working past retirement age to handle things you could have taken care of earlier by saving and investing.

-Contrary to popular belief, you do not need a large sum of money to start investing.
+Contrary to what many believe, you don’t need a large sum to start investing.
 You can begin with as little as $5.
-Create a budget first, then set aside three to six months of your monthly expenses for an emergency fund.
-Second, begin investing as soon as you are able.
+First, create a budget and set aside three to six months’ worth of expenses for an emergency fund.
+Then, start investing as soon as you can.

 My financial rule is that if I can't pay for it within my budget, I can't afford it.
 Period.